BarganDiana20/PaymentEngine/readme.md

 }
 ```

-After sending this request, the user is created in the database with the name **payment_engine** in MySQL.
-The backend ensures that any account registered through the UI is automatically assigned the USER role, preventing unauthorized privilege escalation and keeping administrative access strictly controlled.
+When a new user registers via the UI, the backend creates the user in the MySQL database **(payment_engine)** and automatically assigns the USER role.
+This prevents unauthorized access to administrative functions.

 ---
 #### ⚙️ Configuration